Kylie Jenner’s Neon Bikini Launches Deranged Harry Potter Comparison

 Kylie Jenner’s social media updates don’t take long to make headlines.
 The Keeping Up With The Kardashians star’s Saturday bikini update took less than an hour to be picked up on by The Daily Mail.

-The photo of Kylie flaunting her curves poolside in a strung and neon-green bikini may have had a promotional agenda, but viewers to the newspaper’s report have been commenting more on Kylie herself than the bikini’s matching Adidas footwear.
+The photo of Kylie flaunting her curves poolside in a string neon-green bikini may have had a promotional agenda, but viewers to the newspaper’s report have been commenting more on Kylie herself than the bikini’s matching Adidas footwear.

 Many users appeared to be slamming the 21-year-old with what seemed to be either Photoshop or plastic surgery accusations.
-Multiple individuals referred to paparazzi images of a makeup-free Kylie headed to the dentist – as The Inquisitr reported back in June, the star’s low-key outing made headlines for showing her looking somewhat different compared to the uber-glossy images that appear on her social media.
+Multiple individuals referred to paparazzi images of a makeup-free Kylie headed to the dentist.
+As The Inquisitr reported back in June, the star’s low-key outing made headlines for showing her looking somewhat different compared to the uber-glossy images that appear on her social media.

-Hurtful as some of the replies to the newspaper’s report were today, they did seem laced with anger over being fed another of Kylie’s perfect-looking images – clearly, the dentist snaps have not been forgotten.
+Hurtful as some of the replies to the newspaper’s report were today, they did seem laced with anger over being fed another of Kylie’s perfect-looking images; clearly, the dentist snaps have not been forgotten.

 “We have seen her paparazzi dentist office photos – she looks like a deranged Harry Potter in real life,” one user wrote.